 - Stop taking a multi-vitamin: Many multi-vitamins and multi-mineral supplements contain relatively high doses of copper.
-There are some multi-mineral supplements that purposely don't include copper.
+However, there are some multi-mineral supplements that purposely don't include copper.
 I take this one by Thorne.
-You can get it through Amazon.
+You can get it through Amazon or iHerb.

 - Eat zinc-rich foods foods such as oysters, grass-fed beef, pumpkin seeds, broccoli, Brazil nuts and legumes.
 Raising zinc levels is a more straightforward approach than trying to lower copper levels.

 - Take a zinc supplement every day: I discovered a few years ago that I was very deficient in zinc, and my anxiety improved significantly after supplementing with 50-100 mg every day.
 Anxiety itself also lowers zinc levels, as the body rapidly uses up zinc in times of stress.
-I take zinc picolinate by Now Foods, which has been proven to be the best absorbed form of zinc (4).
-You can get it through Amazon.
+I take zinc picolinate, which has been proven to be the best absorbed form of zinc (4).
+You can get it here or here.
 I’ve also heard that zinc methionine is also well absorbed (36).
 Don’t worry too much about overdosing on zinc.
 Compared to other minerals, zinc is relatively harmless (35).